Rototuna Site Earmarked For Housing

 Housing options will be explored for a prime site next to Rototuna Village.

-Elected Members today (30 May) agreed to investigate the sale of a Hamilton City Council-owned block of land in the new Rototuna North neighbourhood.
+Elected Members (30 May) agreed by majority to investigate the sale of a Hamilton City Council-owned block of land in the new Rototuna North neighbourhood.

 The 8470m2 undeveloped site on Korikori Green, is across from Te Kete Aronui Rototuna Library and playing fields in the north-west, and Hamilton Christian School to the south-east.